elebail202/Function_Documentation/documentation.md

 `Dependencies` with specific functions :

-- structure_loop.m
 - main_flat.m
-- coordinates.m
+- format_results.m
-- runflat.m
+- texture2_fast
-- laplacian_thickness.m ?? + others???
+- *...
+A diagram with the dependancies betweem the functions if coming...*

 And it `uses data` such as :